 A doleful overcast set over the Bannerghatta Bear Rescue Centre as our beloved Chitra bid us farewell.
 As the leaves rustle over her field, it seems as though they whisper warm memories of a sloth bear who had found comfort and solace under their shade for over 17 years.

 Chitra was a young cub when she was subjected to inhumane conditions and unending toil as a ‘dancing’ sloth bear.
-The relentless awareness being spread by Wildlife SOS led her owner to realise the devastating nature of this trade, which made him entrust Chitra’s long-term care with Wildlife SOS.
+The relentless awareness being spread by Wildlife SOS, along with the invaluable support of our partners like International Animal Rescue (IAR) has helped eradicate this cruel practice across India, leading her owner to realise the devastating nature of this trade.
+This realisation prompted him to entrust Chitra’s long-term care with Wildlife SOS.
 Her owner arrived at the rescue centre with a languid, eight-year-old sloth bear standing at the end of a two-foot-long rope.
 Weary of the unfamiliar place and people, her fatigued eyes were scanning every inch of the new space.

 A new life for Chitra unfurled as she took her steps into the serene environment of the Bannerghatta Bear Rescue Centre (BBRC).
 The staff at BBRC were filled with a steadfast resolve to help her regain physical and psychological stability.
 As they witnessed Chitra’s distressing stereotypic behaviour— swaying her head aggressively for hours—careful measures were taken to ensure that she felt safe and secure.
 By putting their best foot forward, caregivers and veterinarians nursed the malnourished bear to restore her health.
 Chitra was suffering from gastrointestinal issues, for which supplements were prescribed to aid her digestion as well.
 With continuous care and attention, her overall condition began to significantly improve.